HSharmaAI/bike-sharing/README.md

 - **Casual Users**: Continuous (Number of casual users)
 - **Registered Users**: Continuous (Number of registered users)
 - **Total Count (`cnt`)**: Continuous (Total number of bike rentals)

+Conclusion

+The project helps BoomBikes understand the factors affecting bike demand, allowing them to make informed business decisions and enhance their services post-pandemic.
+The model built in this project provides a foundation for predicting future bike demand based on various influencing factors.